High Protein Low-Calorie Crab Spinach and Artichoke Dip

 Combined base ingredients in a bowl.

-In a large mixing bowl, combine the smoothed cottage cheese, Greek yogurt, light mayo, minced garlic, lemon juice, salt, black pepper, and red pepper flakes, if using.
+In a large bowl, combine the smoothed cottage cheese, Greek yogurt, light mayo, minced garlic, lemon juice, salt, black pepper, and red pepper flakes, if using.
 Stir until well combined (image 2).

-Step 3: fold in crab, spinach, artichokes, and half the parmesan
+Step 3: fold in the mix-ins

 Add ins added to the base in a bowl.